imagineLife/human-effort/best-practices/code-review.md

 - **front-end** details could be parsed through by component-loading order, or alphabetical order
 - **api** details could be parsed through by following an endpoint from url to each response option

+- Are css classes written to respect the cascading nature of the stylesheets?
+- Is logic parsing data in appropriate places throughout the code?
+- Are side-effects 'cleaned-up'?
+- are tests assuring reasonable situations, reasonable use-cases?